 Some vegetables are easier to grow than others.
 Depending on the crop, you can grow lots directly in the soil but some will need a helping hand by starting off in pots indoors.
 Growing kits make it even easier to get growing and come with everything you’ll need to get started – great for starting your growing journey with kids.
 Here are some of our favourites to try if you’re completely new to growing veg and don’t have loads of stuff to hand:

-Tomatoes do enjoy greenhouses best but if you don’t have a greenhouse, sow some tomato seeds indoors on a sunny windowsill and move outdoors late May after the last frost in a warm and sunny spot, with cane supports to keep them from toppling over.
+Tomatoes will thrive in greenhouses but if you don’t have one, sow some tomato seeds indoors on a sunny windowsill and move outdoors late May after the last frost in a warm and sunny spot, with cane supports to keep them from toppling over.
 Don’t have tomato seeds?
 Don’t panic!
 Soak some seeds from a fresh tomato in tepid water for 14 days then allow them to dry on some kitchen towel.
 Plant them in soil within 7 days and keep watered – it really is that simple!

 Top tip: Plant Marigolds around the base of your tomato plant outside to keep slugs from eating them